 Clean Water Needed for Klamath River

-The Klamath and Trinity River system was once the third-largest producer of salmon and steelhead on the West Coast, but now produces fewer and fewer wild fish as a result of antiquated dams, habitat degradation and massive water withdrawals.
+The Klamath River and Trinity River system was once the third-largest producer of salmon and steelhead on the West Coast, but now produces fewer and fewer wild fish as a result of antiquated dams, habitat degradation and massive water withdrawals.
 Dams and dewatering have made hundreds of miles of spawning habitat inaccessible or unusable.

 EPIC (the Environmental Protection Information Center) is leading the fight to get the state of California to enforce requirements on water quality for the existing dams.
 I spoke recently with Andrew Orahoske, EPIC’s Conservation Director.